 |

-ItineraryOCT 13 (Monday): Check into Phoenix hotel (Drury Inn), and enjoy the “Kickback” spread of complimentary food & beverages.
-At 7:30 p.m. gather in hotel meeting room to get acquainted and hear Neil’s orientation talk about the adventure ahead.
+ItineraryOCT 13 (Monday): Check into Phoenix hotel (Drury Inn), and enjoy the “Kickback” spread of complimentary food & beverages (served 5:30pm to 7:00pm).
+At 7:30 p.m. gather in hotel meeting space (location to be announced) to get acquainted and hear Neil’s orientation talk about the adventure ahead.

 HotelsOCTOBER 13 and 14